codacy-open-source-project-scans/nodejs/BUILDING.md

 <https://boxstarter.org/package/nr/url?https://raw.githubusercontent.com/nodejs/node/HEAD/tools/bootstrap/windows_boxstarter>
 with Internet Explorer or Edge browser on the target machine.

 Alternatively, you can use PowerShell.
-Run those commands from an elevated PowerShell terminal:
+Run those commands from an elevated (Administrator) PowerShell terminal:

 ```powershell
 Set-ExecutionPolicy Unrestricted -Force